Robinhood vs Public in 2026

 Margin

-Even though self-directed accounts are the only option at both firms, you can set an account up as either margin or cash, and an existing cash account can be upgraded to margin on either broker’s website.
+Even though self-directed accounts are not the only option at both firms, investors can set an account up as either margin or cash, and an existing cash account can be upgraded to margin on either broker’s website.

-Robinhood clients who want to trade on margin can choose between two pricing setups.
-The first is the more common method of paying interest on borrowed funds.
-The current rate is 5% per year on debit balances under $50K.
+Robinhood clients who want to trade on margin can use the broker’s tiered margin schedule.
+The current rate starts at 5% per year on debit balances under $50K, with lower rates for larger balances.

 Winner: Robinhood